 The Code of Ethics for Directors and the Code of Ethics and Business Conduct for Employees (the Group's Codes of Ethics) provide the Group's overarching philosophy regarding corporate values and standards of behaviour.
 The Group's Codes of Ethics are reviewed as and when required.
 Copies of the Group's Codes of Ethics are available on the Group's website.
-Both the Directors and the employees have been made aware of the requirements of the respective Code.
+Both Directors and employees are made aware of the requirements of the respective Code.